danilop/MCP2Lambda/README.md

 2. The second tool allows to **invoke** those Lambda functions by name passing the required parameters.

-No code changes are required.
-To get better results, you can change these configurations:
+No code changes are required but you should change these configurations to improve results:

 1. To provide the MCP client with the knowledge to use a Lambda function, the **description of the Lambda function** should indicate what the function does and which parameters it uses.
 See the sample functions for a quick demo and more details.